DN6018 - Major Project Realisation: Interior Design (2018/19)

 |School||The Sir John Cass School of Art, Architecture and Design (The Cass)|

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

-You will exercise and display your abilities in selecting, analysing and applying knowledge, skills and understanding to a negotiated and fully researched project in order to properly understand your strengths, interests and position in your field, and the potential for your future professional development.
+Students will exercise and display their abilities in selecting, analysing and applying knowledge, skills and understanding to a negotiated and fully researched project in order to properly understand strengths, interests and position in the field, and the potential for future professional development.

-A professional standard of realisation, contextualisation and presentation will be expected, providing the elements for a portfolio of practice with which you may enter the field of employment or self-employment or further studies.
+A professional standard of realisation, contextualisation and presentation will be expected, providing the elements for a portfolio of practice with which they may enter the field of employment or self-employment or further studies.

 Prior learning requirements

 Completion and pass (120 credits) of previous level.